triton-inference-server/server/docs/optimization.rst

 follow the :ref:`section-quickstart` to get Triton and client examples running with the example model repository.

+This section focuses on understanding latecy and throughput tradeoffs for a single model.
+The :ref:`Model Analyzer <section-model-analyzer>` section describes a tool that helps you understand the GPU memory and compute utilization of your models so you can decide how to best run multiple models on a single GPU.

 Unless you already have a client application suitable for measuring the performance of your model on Triton, you should familiarize yourself with :ref:`perf\_client <section-perf-client>`.
 The